natroberts19/Liri-Node.js/README.md

 # liri-node-app
+# What to add to a ReadMe:
+What the project does
+Why the project is useful
+How users can get started with the project
+Where users can get help with your project
+Who maintains and contributes to the project
 # About
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
 # Commands